 For several years, work on the unfinished building stopped, but then it was given to Henrietta Maria.
 She was the French wife of the new king, Charles I, who was the son of James I and Anne.
 Inigo Jones was finally able to finish the house for Henrietta Maria.

 Queen Henrietta Maria turned the building into her personal ‘house of delight’, filling the rooms with the most cutting-edge art and design of the day.
-Henrietta Maria’s white and gold colours, fleur-de-lis symbol and initials are everywhere present in the house’s original features.
+Henrietta Maria’s white and gold colours, fleur-de-lis symbol and initials are present everywhere in the house’s original features.

 During the Civil War, Henrietta Maria escaped to France and it was there that she heard the news that her husband had been executed.